W.I.T.C.H.: Critical response

-Sales
+Sales and revenue

+In 2001, W.I.T.C.H. sold more than 6 million copies in the first year of its publication, making it the most successful tween magazine launch ever.
 In 2004, The Walt Disney Company announced that the W.I.T.C.H. comic book series was available in more than 60 countries, with more than 1 million copies of the comic book series being sold every month.
 In France and Germany, more than 100 000 copies were sold monthly.
 In Italy, more than 200 000 copies were sold every month.
 The company revealed that the W.I.T.C.H. comic book series sold more than 20 million copies worldwide and generated more than 100 million dollars.
-By January 2005, W.I.T.C.H. had been released in over 65 countries.
-Angelo Delos Trinos of CBR.com called the comic book series a "massive success" in Scandinavia.
+In 2005, the comic book series had been released in over 65 countries.
+The W.I.T.C.H. franchise generated more than $500 million in revenues so far, including from comic books sales.
+In 2022, Angelo Delos Trinos of Comic Book Resources called the comic book series a "massive success" in Scandinavia.

 Accolades

-In 2004, the W.I.T.C.H. comic book series won the Max & Moritz Prize for Best German-language Comic/Comic-related Publication: For Children and Young People.
+In 2001, the W.I.T.C.H. comic book series won the Lucca Comics & Games' Gran Guinigi for Best Italian Series.
+In 2004, it won the Max & Moritz Prize for Best German-language Comic/Comic-related Publication: For Children and Young People.